i-can-not-program/wiiu-wii-vc-to-iso/README.md

 # How to turn Wii Games from Wii U eShop into ISOs on Linux and Mac
+This may not work on all Wii games, I have only tested "Super Mario Galaxy 2"
 1. For this you will need an SD Card, other SDs work as well eg. *SDHC* (I will be referring to it as an SD Card)
 1. Download both [OTP2SD](https://github.com/dimok789/otp2sd_dumper/releases/download/v1.0/otp2sd.zip) and [SEEPROM2SD](https://github.com/dimok789/seeprom2sd/releases/download/v1.0/seeprom2sd.zip) (source code for OTP2SD [here](https://github.com/dimok789/otp2sd_dumper) and SEEPROM2SD [here](https://github.com/dimok789/seeprom2sd))
 1. Create a folder called wiiu on the root of your SD Card, Inside of the wiiu folder create another folder called apps inside the wiiu folder.